seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Jailer's Daughter**
 But she shall never have him, tell her so,
 For a trick that I know.
 Y' had best look to her,
-For if she see him once, she's gone--she's done,
+For if she see him once, she's gone - she's done,
 And undone in an hour.
 All the young maids
 Of our town are in love with him, but I laugh at 'em
 And let 'em all alone.
 Is't not a wise course?